rbutters321/MSBA-Final-Capstone---Maverik/README.md

 ### Solution to the Business Problem:

 My group built a variety of models including linear regression, ARIMA, SARIMA, Exponential Smoothing, XGBoost, Neural Network and Prophet to see if we could produce a model that performs better than the Naive model that Maverik is using.
+We settled on the Prophet model as our final model to present to Maverik, as it resulted in the lowest error metrics.
+In training it performed up to 26% better than a general Naive model and up to 17% better when testing for certain stores.
+It was also able to predict target variables as close to 12% of the actual sales figures.
+The RMSE values it produced when compared to Maverik's model was significantly lower.

 ### The Business Value of the Solution: